matthewfeickert/pyhep-notebook-talk-example/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matthewfeickert/pyhep-notebook-talk-example/HEAD?urlpath=lab/tree/talk.ipynb)
 [![DOI](https://zenodo.org/badge/381276327.svg)](https://zenodo.org/badge/latestdoi/381276327)

+## Presentation Resources

+Before getting into the specifics of how to setup a repository to make it runnable with Binder and preservable with Zenodo, it is a good idea to first think about how to give a talk with a Jupyter notebook.
+[Jim Pivarski](https://github.com/jpivarski) has a very good June 2021 PyHEP Topical meeting talk all about things to think about and consider when giving a talk with a Jupyter notebook: [How to give a good Jupyter talk](https://indico.cern.ch/event/1044648/)

 ## Minimum Required Setup

 The minimum setup required is simply a repository with the Jupyter notebook that you'll be using and the `requirements.txt` or environment config file that is used to specify and install all of your code's dependencies.